 - Patients do not respond to conservative treatment

 - Patients have symptoms of neural compression including numbness, weakness or difficulty walking

 The goal of surgical treatment is to decompress the spinal canal and spinal nerves.
 It also aims to bring stability to the spine.
 Stabilisation is achieved by inserting pedicle screws or rods and performing interbody fusion.
 The interbody fusion component of this operation uses multiple techniques.

 Depending on anatomical constraints, the options of spinal fusion are:

 - Anterior lumbar interbody fusion (ALIF)

-The team at Neuroaxis have experience in performing all the above spinal fusion options.
+The team at Neuroaxis have experience performing all the above spinal fusion options.
 The choice of surgery is usually guided by a combination of factors.
-This depends on careful analysis of the patient’s scans and understanding the anatomical limitations if any.
+This includes a careful analysis of the patient’s scans and understanding the anatomical limitations if any.

 The vast majority of these fusions are performed using keyhole surgery techniques.
-The spinal fixation part of the operation is commonly performed using the spinal robot.
+The spinal fixation part of the operation is commonly performed using robotic spine surgery or using navigation techniques.